 (photo credit: Channel 2)

-Last week, Fatah's Aksa Martyrs Brigades posted information on their Web site taking responsible for the attack, but saying they had mistakenly killed Niv while targeting an MK.
+In May of that year, Fatah's Aksa Martyrs Brigades posted information on their Web site taking responsibility for the attack, but saying that they had mistakenly killed Niv while targeting a Member of Knesset.

-That claim led a Knesset security officer to send a letter to all 120 lawmakers Tuesday, asking that anybody with a silver BMW and license plates matching certain numbers report to the Knesset Security Office.
+That claim led a Knesset security officer to send a letter to all 120 lawmakers, asking that anybody with a silver BMW and license plates matching certain numbers report to the Knesset Security Office.

 Join Jerusalem Post Premium Plus now for just $5 and upgrade your experience with an ads-free website and exclusive content.
 Click here>>